-- There are numerous different causes of big toe joint shooting pain: these include bunion pain, arthritis, tendon ligament and joint capsule injury.
+- There are numerous different causes of big toe joint shooting pain: bunion pain, arthritis, tendon ligament, and joint capsule injury.

-- If these structures are agitated than the nerves will be agitated.
+- If these structures are agitated, then the nerves will be agitated.

-- We have detailed a great treatment guide for you for your shooting, sharp, tingling big toe joint pain.
+- We have detailed a great treatment guide for your shooting, sharp, tingling big toe joint pain.

 Most Common Causes: